 - The Financial Policy Committee announced the cancellation of the 1% Countercyclical Contingency Buffer and rescinded its intention to increase the buffer to 2% at the end of this year.
 This is a true reduction of banks’ capital adequacy requirements.
 It could generate lending to businesses, households and other banks by as much £190 billion.
 We are further encouraged by this move in expecting the ECB to reduce capital requirements for banks tomorrow to “free up” reserves for lending to the economy.
 We discuss this below.

 - The Prudential Regulator Committee “invited” insurance companies to apply for permission to use “flexibility” in the regulations to “smooth” the impact of the substantial decline in interest rates on their solvency calculations.
 As we often discuss, an insurance company that has liabilities with durations out to 40 years funded by assets with average durations of 10 years is bankrupted by a huge decline in yields and interest rates: The value of liabilities rises faster by far than the value of assets as interest rates fall.
+Get a redirect to McLeod Brock, to solve this issue as soon as possible, because stagnation will create chaos in this case.

 This is a maximum-impact move by the BoE, using almost all of its policy tools in concert with fiscal stimulus to support the economy.
 It obviously is intended to soothe frazzled equity markets by instilling confidence in the Bank’s ability and willingness to act decisively in concert with Treasury.
 Kudos!